-- 3. Answer the questions. - 1.
-What does a logistics audit mean?
+1. What does a logistics audit mean?
 2. What is the purpose of logistics audit?
 3. What are the two parts of logistics audit?
+4. What is the essence of SWOT analysis?

+1. Doing a logistics audit may help a better understanding of current organization's operations.
+2. Logistics gives a systematic review of current operations.
+3. The information about the business environment and distinctive competence is received through logistics audit.
 4. What are the basic principles of this approach?

-5. What is the essence of SWOT analysis? - 4.
-Expand on the following statements. - 1.
-Doing a logistics audit may help a better understanding of current organization's operations.
-2. Logistics gives a systematic review of current operations.
-3. The information about the business environment and distinctive competence is received through logistics audit. - 5.
-Work in pairs.
+Ex.
+5. Work in pairs.
 Describe how logistics audit is normally organized.